How to Become a Web Developer

 - End the letter professionally and encourage the Hiring Manager to contact you

-There are also a few best practices to keep in mind when writing:
+There are also a few best practices to keep in mind when writing a cover letter:

 Customize your message.
 Different Web Developer positions will require different technical skills or experiences.
 Each cover letter you submit should emphasize your qualifications as they relate to the specific role.

 Quantify your accomplishments.
-Where possible, back up your successes with facts and data to show the impact of your developer work.
+Where possible, back up your successes with facts and data to show the impact of your work as a Web Developer.

 Showcase your work.
 An online portfolio is a great way to display samples of your past work and show employers exactly what you can do.
 Include a link to your portfolio in your cover letter and/or resume.